LAAC-LSCP/zoo-babble-validation/data_analyses/README.md

 ## Step 1.
 If needed, activate python 3 env

-ONLY DO THIS IF NEEDED
+ONLY DO THIS IF NEEDED, see installation for details.

 Mac OS / Linux
 ```